trainline-eu/dovico/README.md

 `make day DAY=2017-12-31`

 # Restrictions and known issues
-* The timesheet are currently created, but not submitted.
-You still need to login and submit your timesheet
 * The client can't edit already created timesheets for now.

 You are warmly welcome to contribute to the project!